 - High knockdown efficiency

 Initial Program: Rare Kidney Diseases

-Based on a vast amount of literature [iii], [iv] and clinical trials [v] data with anti MASP2 monoclonal antibody the Company has selected to pursue initially IgA , an autoimmune, slowly progressive rare kidney disease [vi] and lupus nephritis, one of the most serious complications occurring in a large percentage of people who have systemic lupus erythematosus (SLE)[vii].
+Based on a vast amount of literature [iii], [iv] and clinical trials [v] data with anti MASP2 monoclonal antibody the Company has selected to pursue initially Lupus Nephritis (LN) an inflammation of the kidney caused by systemic lupus erythematosus (SLE or lupus) [vii]that is an autoimmune disease and IgA nephropathy, an autoimmune, slowly progressive rare kidney disease [vi] .
 Both diseases lead to kidney failure.
 There’s no cure for either disease and sure way of predicting progression; the goal of treatment is to avoid the need for kidney dialysis or kidney transplantation for as long as possible [viii],[ix].

 IgAN is an orphan, progressive, chronic disease, for which there is a high unmet medical need and no approved treatments.
 It is the most common form of glomerulonephritis worldwide with marked epidemiological differences between regions.
 The disease reduces life expectancy and leads to kidney failure in 20–40% of patients within 20 years of diagnosis ([xvi]).
 Systematic reviews of published studies spanning multiple countries suggest an overall population incidence of 1.29 -2.5 per 100,000 with IgAN diagnosis rates ranging from 6.3% to 29.7% among adult and pediatric patients undergoing renal biopsy, ([xvii],[xviii]).
 IgA nephropathy is observed in up to 40% of all biopsies performed for glomerular disease in Asia, compared with 20% in Europe and 10% in North America. ([xix])